 However, this is not an option that all lenders promote.
-Homebuyers need to have a strong credit history and 10% down payment (for VA loans) or a 20% down payment (for conventional loans) to opt out of a mortgage escrow account.
+Homebuyers need a strong credit history and a 10% down payment (for VA loans) or a 20% down payment (for conventional loans) to opt out of a mortgage escrow account.
 Mortgage escrow is mandatory for FHA loans.

 The Benefits of a Mortgage Escrow